jkom23/beautiful-jekyll/_posts/2021-10-21-digimon-lab-blog.md

 {'Total Attack Power': 324, 'Total Memory': 9, 'Number of Digimon on Team': 3, 'Teammate #1': {'Digimon': 'Koromon', 'ID': '6', 'Attack Power': 109, 'Memory': 3}, 'Teammate #2': {'Digimon': 'Tsunomon', 'ID': '8', 'Attack Power': 107, 'Memory': 3}, 'Teammate #3': {'Digimon': 'Tsumemon', 'ID': '9', 'Attack Power': 108, 'Memory': 3}}
 ```

+Obviously there are dozens of other acceptable team rosters, the above roster is just one combination that fulfills the lab requirements.

 ## References

 I did not work with anyone to complete this lab and I did not use any internet sources.